Natural Sources of Vitamin D for Strong Bones

 Explanation:

-Prevention of Injuries: Particularly for older adults, having good balance lowers the risk of falls and injuries.
+Particularly for older adults, having good balance lowers the risk of falls and injuries.
 By enhancing joint stability and coordination, it also aids in the healing process following injuries.

 Physical Activities: Walking, running, and climbing stairs are examples of daily activities that require balance, as are more intricate movements in sports and fitness regimens.